Joutace/marketplace-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.5.

+## Development server | database

+Run `json-server --watch db.json --port 3000` for a local database server.
+The application will use `http://localhost:3000` as base route.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.